-On the Consumer Financial Protection Bureau (CFPB) complaint database, 628 consumer complaints were submitted about SoFi between June 12, 2019, and June 12, 2022.
-Of those complaints, 166 were about student loans and credit reporting.
+On the Consumer Financial Protection Bureau (CFPB) complaint database, 692 consumer complaints were submitted about SoFi in the past three years.
+Of those complaints, 157 were about student loans and credit reporting.
 The most common complaints concerned issues around getting a loan and incorrect information appearing on credit reports.

 SoFi aims to provide comprehensive customer support with educational resources and live customer service staff.

 SoFi doesn’t operate in-person branches or facilities.
 Users apply for private student loans entirely online.

 During the application process, you can contact SoFi with questions by chat or phone.
 SoFi’s student loan support team is available Monday through Thursday from 5:00 a.m. until 7:00 p.m.
 PST, and Friday through Sunday from 5:00 a.m. until 5:00 p.m.
 CST.